edorex/cordova-plugin-keychain-touch-id/readme.md

 A cordova plugin adding the iOS TouchID / Android fingerprint to your app and allowing you to store a password securely in the device keychain.

+** This is a fork from https://github.com/sjhoeksma/cordova-plugin-keychain-touch-id and now only supports iOS. **

 ## Installation

 ### Automatically (CLI / Plugman)